 This week in math, we learned about sorting and attributes.
 We learned that attributes are words that describe: color, size, shape, texture, etc. We connected back to science by reviewing our five senses and what we learned about properties of objects.
 The first day, each student brought a ball to school and created a circle map of words that described their balls.
 Then we charted the words.
 Then we went back and categorized the words in groups such as color, size, shape, texture, etc.

 Then someone came into our room on Monday evening and mixed up our math manipulatives.
 We had to use what we learned about attributes the day before to sort them.
 After sorting several ways, students recorded one sort in their math journals and labeled with the attribute.

 Then we read The Button Box and discussed all the different ways they sorted buttons in the story.
 Then students worked in small groups to sort buttons.

 On Thursday, the students were presented with a problem.
 They were given a bag of "cookies" and 4 plates.
 They had to sort the cookies by 1 attribute and make sure everyone got the same number of cookies on their plate.
 They had a lot of fun guessing and checking.

 I taught kindergarten for 7 years in Grand Prairie ISD.
-This will be my 2nd year teaching 1st grade science and 4th grade math in the very first public university education model charter school!
+This will be my 3rd year teaching 1st grade science and 1st year teaching 2nd grade science in the very first public university education model charter school!
 I am married to Joshua and we have two sons Logan and Lucas.
 My stepson Justin lives with my inlaws in Weatherford.
 I am a huge Alabama Crimson Tide fan...Roll Tide!